These are the best places to travel this summer

 A genteel country town centered on horses and wine, Middleburg is a weekender’s delight.
 Established in 1787, its one main street has historic buildings shoulder-to-shoulder, holding restaurants, cafes, boutiques, antique shops, galleries and the esteemed Red Fox Inn and Tavern.
 The rest of town comprises a few side streets that are fun to investigate as well.

-Many famous figures have found their way here, including Jackie O, who rode horses and lived on the outskirts of town; a plaque honors her at the garden next to the Pink Box (the village info center and museum).
+Many famous figures have found their way here, including Jackie Kennedy, who rode horses and kept a home on the outskirts of town.
 The Middleburg Spring Races draw thousands, as does Christmas in Middleburg, with a parade and the Middleburg Hunt & Hounds Review.

-Two noted wineries await nearby: Chrysalis Vineyards, growing the world’s largest planting of the indigenous Norton grape, and Greenhill Winery, producing robust reds.
+Detour: Two noted wineries are located nearby – Chrysalis Vineyards and Greenhill Winery.
 Both have wine-tasting in farm winery settings.
-If wine’s not your thing, pop into Mt.
-Defiance Cidery & Distillery and Lost Barrel Brewing instead.
+If wine isn't your thing, pop into Mt.
+Defiance Cidery & Distillery or Lost Barrel Brewing instead.

 13. Tangier Island